webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Psychic-Burst.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Psychic Burst
+>3  Intellect

 You blast waves of mental force into the minds of up to three targets within short range (make an Intellect roll against each target).
 This burst inflicts 3 points of Intellect damage (ignores Armor).
 For each 2 additional Intellect points you spend, you can make an Intellect attack roll against an additional target.
 Action.